stealthman22/100-days-of-code/log.md

 Built a flexbox gallery that is updated with js.
 Learnt the difference between referencing a function in an event, and causing it to run at page load .addEvenListener('click', updatehandler())..NO ..addEvenListener('click', updatehandler)..YES

 DAY 65 (7th June 2019)Learnt how to fetch data from an external source, using the fetch API in the browser.
 Getting used to the logic and new methods.
 And a brief understanding of what data science is all about.
+We built an intellisense search bar